D0liphin/oliveriliffedotnet/blog/hashtbl-math/hashtbl-math.md

 I've always wanted to do this math.
 So I finally sat down and worked it all out.
 It could be all wrong, but I looked it up and I got the right answer.
 Email me if it's wrong!
+Disclaimer, I wrote this really late at night and I'm pretty sure I made a mistake about halfway through and just got lucky.
+You can skip to the last section if you just want the results of it all.

 There are two questions to ask here:

 1. What is the average number of collisions when our hashtable is `l` full?